 Warfare provides a handy outlet for popular discontent.
 With surprising ease, info elites can shift responsibility for social evils from themselves to declared enemies both internal and external.
 An info proletariat at war submits to its elites until it is convinced it has won or it has bled dry.
 A passive witness to government assaults against harmless minorities and outsiders, the info proletariat becomes disgusted, terrorized, relieved, fascinated, unified, regimented and ultimately inspired to commit worse crimes against humanity.

 Foreign attacks against a “civilian” population strengthen its will to resist.
 No matter whether those attacks are mounted by stinking cavalry hordes, gleaming bomber streams or wild-eyed terrorists; such assaults will raise the proletariat’s tolerance for the failings of its elite.

 This siege mentality reduces the opportunities for effective dissidence.
 Info elites often galvanize this passive popular support by organizing domestic terrorism and international adventures.
 They hold unarmed combatants (civilians) hostage by controlling their relatives in the military and vice versa.

 This is standard practice in the USA.
-Since almost no-one has any taste for war, useless wars are initiated (as lucrative for weapon ghouls as they are painful to the troops and costly to their relatives), then skeptical civilians are condemned for refusing to offer moral support.
+Since almost no-one has any taste for war, purposeless wars are initiated (as lucrative for weapon ghouls as they are painful to the troops and costly to their relatives), then skeptical civilians are condemned for refusing to offer their moral support.
 We are told we must “support our sacrificial troops, if not the war itself.”
 If you are against the war, you are against the troops; if you are against the troops, you are not patriotic and may not criticize the war.
 Deadly circular logic.

 What if they gave a war and nobody came?